Fernap/UberASMTool/assets/readme.txt

 such check and will attempt to run anyway.
 As of 2.0, it should still work properly, but again, this may change in the future.

+---

+Resources wanting to access the sprite load table (unlikely, but possible) need to know if it's been remapped by Pixi.
+UberASM Tool looks to see if Pixi has marked it so and sets some defines appropriately.
+However, if Pixi has not been run yet (or it's an old version), then UberASM Tool will assume the remap hasn't happened, when in fact it might be later.
+To work around this, you can either rerun UberASM Tool after Pixi, or add the line

+!Use255SpritesPerLevel = 1

+to the file "other/macro_library.asm" immediately after the if/else/endif which sets it.
+Note that the sprite load table defines in versions of UberASM prior to 2.0 simply didn't account for the remap possibility, and would have likely failed in this case anyway.

 -----------------------------------------------------------------------------